First Sergeant Conrad Volkenand: From Immigrant Soldier to Civic Leader

 Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the now fully-staffed 47th Pennsylvania Volunteer Infantry was assigned to defensive duties in and around Halltown, Virginia in early August, and also engaged over the next several weeks in a series of back-and-forth movements between Halltown, Berryville and other locations within the vicinity (Middletown, Charlestown and Winchester) as part of a “mimic war” being waged by Sheridan’s Union forces with those commanded by Confederate Lieutenant-General Jubal Early.
 The 47th Pennsylvania then engaged in its next major encounter during the Battle of Berryville, Virginia from 3-4 September.

 But, as Sheridan’s campaign was ramping up, the 47th Pennsylvania Volunteer Infantry was also undergoing a major transformation as multiple officers and enlisted men mustered out at Berryville, Virginia upon expiration of their three-year terms of service.
-Among those departing on 18 September 1864 were the captains of Companies D, E and F, and Sergeant-Major Conrad Volkenand of Company K.
+Among those departing on 18 September 1864 were the captains of Companies D, E and F, and First Sergeant Conrad Volkenand of Company K.

 Return to Civilian Life